No way can this be true.

 "I never missed a class," Figger said.
 "I talked to the teacher one day, and told her what I did.
 She looked at me like I had six heads.
 She said, 'What are you doing?'

 "I said, 'I'm trying to get my degree.'"

 Four months, and 50,000 miles later, he had earned it.

-Grooming Division I players is coin of the realm in junior college, and after five seasons at Vincennes, Figger accepted an assistant coaching position at Odessa JC (Odessa, TX) in 1999.
-The job paid him the princely sum of $21,000.
+Grooming Division I players is coin of the realm for junior-college coaches, and after five seasons at Vincennes, Figger accepted an assistant position at Odessa (TX) JC in 1999.
+The job paid him $21,000.

 12-year NBA veteran Shawn Marion was Figger's most prized recruit at Vincennes.

-Four years later, a Division I offer arrived.
+Four years later, his own Division I offer arrived.
 John Pelphrey, himself an eastern Kentucky native, got to know Figger when they worked University of Florida camps together.
 He offered him a spot on his new staff at South Alabama.

-Years later, Figger tapped another friend from those camps, a fiery Miami high school coach who had sent six of his players to Odessa JC.
+Years later, Figger reached out to another counselor at those camps, a fiery Miami high school coach who had sent six of his players to Figger at Odessa JC.
 In 2007, Figger joined Frank Martin's bench at Kansas State.

 1 Pikeville is more famously known to Gamecock fans as the school that Grady Wallace attended before transferring to South Carolina.
 His coach at Pikeville, Frank Johnson, followed him to USC, and spent 14 full seasons as the Gamecocks' head coach.

 2 Figger had to park his Festiva on top of a hill.
 As he tells it, "The battery was dead, so it wouldn't start unless I rolled it downhill and popped the clutch."